nembrinj/protofablab/2025/projects/Group103/README.md

 ### Revision of the Initial Concept

 Initially, we planned to separate ball collection and propulsion into two independent mechanisms, including a storage stage.
 Early feedback from our professors suggested reducing complexity by combining both functions.
-We adopted this suggestion and integrated collection and propulsion into a single mechanism, to reduce unnecessary complexity.
+We adopted this suggestion and integrated collection and propulsion into a single mechanism and forego the storage stage, to reduce unnecessary complexity.

 ### Interpretation of Results

 We tested the system mainly with a single LED ball.
 While the original goal was to have multiple LED balls on stage, we didn't manage to test this experimentally.
 Based on how our selection and centering logic works, the system should in theory be able to select and approach one target among several visible ones, but this was not verified in practice.

-During the demo, the robot occasionally mistook strong light sources for LED balls.
+During the demo, the robot occasionally mistook strong light sources or reflections of strong light sources for LED balls.
 We attribute this mainly to two factors.
 First, after switching the camera from automatic exposure and white balance to fixed values, we missed adapting the color for which we filtered as it changed from more cyanish green to strong green.
 This caused a mismatch between expected and actual LED color values.
 Second, our detection approach is based on identifying bright peaks in the image, which naturally increases sensitivity to strong light sources.
 Given the limited development time and the project scope, the blob detection was not optimized to be fully robust under all lighting conditions.

 On the mechanical side, the low-mounted ramp caused friction with the floor and required careful tuning of approach speed and motor activation timing.
 The DC motors were also relatively loud, and the large ramp increased the robot's overall footprint, which made navigation in tighter spaces more difficult.